• Skip to primary navigation

 Microwave Brussles sprouts with a text title overlay.

-Cooking Brussels sprouts in the microwave is the quickest and easiest way to cook them.
-Microwave Brussels Sprouts gives you the most deliciously tender sprouts in just 6 minutes.
+Cooking Brussels sprouts in the microwave is the quickest and easiest way to cook them. this easy Microwave Brussels Sprouts recipe gives you the most deliciously tender sprouts in just 6 minutes.
 No need to boil water first, they don't stink out your kitchen and it saves room on the hob too.
 Perfect Brussels sprouts every time.

 A bowl of cooked Brussels sprouts next to a checked towel.

-We NEVER boil Brussels sprouts.
-It just brings up too many dramatic memories of boiled sprouts from childhood!
-If we aren't air frying or roasting them, then we will cook them in the microwave.
 It's so quick and easy and it's the ideal cooking method if you are cooking a roast dinner and want to save some space in the oven or on the hob.
 You can also make them in advance too.

 Jump to:

-• Ingredients and substitutions
+• Ingredients and Substitutions

-• How to cook Brussels sprouts in the microwave - Step by step
+• How to Cook Brussels Sprouts in the Microwave - Step by Step

-• Why use a microwave to cook Brussels sprouts?
+• Why Use a Microwave to Cook Brussels Sprouts?

-• What to serve with microwave Brussels sprouts
+• What to Serve with Microwave Brussels Sprouts

 • Storage